 Final ThoughtsFinal Thoughts

-All of these questions can help you immediately separate listings that are worth a closer look from those that aren’t.
+These questions can help you immediately separate listings worth a closer look from those that aren’t.
 However, just because a condo or co-op does not tick every box does not mean it is not worth buying.
 It just means you will need to make considerations before buying.
 Your buyer’s agent can be invaluable in helping you identify any issues with a home and what the costs of rectifying them might be.